tanergungor/python_tutorials/README.md

 <h2>Run the AWS IoT Service</h2>

-You should run the following commands to install the necessary packages and run the project:
+You should run the following commands to install the necessary packages and run the iot publisher service:

 > pip install -r requirements.txt